TimAl6ert5/TimAl6ert5.github.io/index.md

 #### Reflection
 The development of the project from the services standpoint was really a rehash of things I have worked on professionally for a few years while working on a digital advertising platform.
 That system had a set of client services that followed similar patterns, but were developed using Java and spring boot.
 I have also developed similar services for my current employer, however they are [GraphQL](https://spec.graphql.org/June2018/) services, not REST services.
 GraphQL offers several enhancements over REST API’s that allow the client to make a single request to get data as specified, without having to make potentially several calls to compile all the data in the desired format.

 The most interesting, and surprisingly exciting, part of working on this project and the CS340 class was really getting to know more about Mongo and NoSQL databases.
 I can see the potential benefit provided by the schemaless database.
 Furthermore, the geoJson is, for lack of a better expression, really cool!
-I’ve only skimmed through the source code a bit to try and get some understanding of how it is structured, but I’m very interested to read their library for handling geoJson data and performing the calculations for mapping regions and determine distances etc (looks like it is here https://github.com/mongodb/mongo/tree/master/src/mongo/db/geo).
+I’ve only skimmed through the source code a bit to try and get some understanding of how it is structured, but I’m very interested to read their library for handling geoJson data and performing the calculations for mapping regions and determine distances etc (looks like it is [here](https://github.com/mongodb/mongo/tree/master/src/mongo/db/geo)).
 From an application developer standpoint, this is a very powerful feature.

 The main challenge I faced was dealing with, what seems to be, the simplicity of the bottle framework.
 Most of the services I have worked on in the past were Java servlet and Spring boot services that involved things such as dependency injection and aspect oriented programming.
 There seem to be specific ways of doing things and available libraries to do them with, such as input validation and persistence.
 One of the things that makes Python an appealing language is there are so many libraries available that allow people to get things done very quickly.
 The Bottle framework is no exception to this, as it touts being “fast, simple and lightweight.”
 This appears to mean that if I want to add the more heavyweight stuff, I have to write it myself.
 I believe I have accomplished a sufficient method for performing input validation by implementing an request class and manually populating it from the user request payload.
 This at least guards the information going into the database.
 Going forward, I would implement this service using a different framework.